mohdmulla/DisposableEmailChecker/README.md

 # DisposableEmailChecker
-Creating this initiative to validate if the email address is disposable in order to reduce user acquisition cost and marketing efforts.
+Creating this initiative to filter out the disposable email address from being used in order to reduce user acquisition cost and marketing efforts.